top of page

 Yasser Aureada

-This guide explains the registration process, reporting obligations, timelines, and compliance risks.
+This guide explains the registration process, reporting obligations, timelines, and compliance risks associated with beneficial ownership reporting.

 Legal Basis for Beneficial Ownership Reporting